ibexa/documentation-developer/docs/guide/content_rendering/embed_and_list_content/render_images.md

 If a Content item contains more than one image, you may want to select the first filled image to render.

-This enables you to avoid a situation where, for example, the featured image in an article in missing, because the first image Field was left empty.
+This enables you to avoid a situation where, for example, the featured image in an article is missing, because the first image Field was left empty.

 The [`ez_content_field_identifier_first_filled_image()`](../twig_function_reference/image_twig_functions.md#ez_content_field_identifier_first_filled_image) Twig function